hummingbot/deploy/hummingbot_gateway_compose/README.md

 Afterwards, save the file.

-### 4. Recreate network
+### 6. Recreate network

 Now, recreate the Compose project:
 ```
 docker compose up -d
 ```

-Attach to the Hummingbot `bot` instance:
+Attach to the `hummingbot` instance:
 ```
-docker attach hummingbot_gateway_compose-bot-1
+docker attach hummingbot
 ```
 After you enter your password, you should now see `GATEWAY:ONLINE` in the upper-right hand corner.

 Open a new Terminal/Bash window.
-In it, attach to the Gateway `gateway` instance to see its logs:
+In it, attach to the `gateway` instance to see its logs:
 ```
-docker attach hummingbot_gateway_compose-gateway-1
+docker attach gateway
 ```
 See [Gateway](https://docs.hummingbot.org/gateway/) for more details on how to configure it for use with Hummingbot.